VRArt1/Silk-Preview/README.md

 - **Smart Folders + Smart Folders/By Platform**  Support for hero, icon, and logo.
 Properly displayed when selected like on native.
 (Logo sizing currently inaccurate).
 - **Icon Overlays** Support for mask and overlay.
 Populated with random image from "assets/games"; insert images there to be randomly chosen.
 Matching names to console will be chosen first for consoles, allows for multiple options using underscores.
 I.E. gba.gif & gba_blue.png will be matched to gba icon overlay if exists.
 - **Default Folder Colors** Right click on the default folder to change its color.
-- **Single Screen Mode**  Beyond the Ayn Thor you are also able to preview Cocoon themes on an Odin3!
-Allows for both dual and single screen modes.
+- **Single Screen Mode**  Beyond the Ayn Thor you are also able to preview Cocoon themes on an Odin3 or RP6!
+Allows for both dual and single screen modes and easy setup of new device bezels!

 ### Cocoon Not Supported